lazaret/anuket/docs/anuket_tutorial.rst

 Tutorial
 ********

-This tutorial will explain the course to create an 'Hello world' application with Anuket.
+This tutorial will explain the course to create a simple *Hello world* application with Anuket.

 Introduction
 ============